How we keep your LinkedIn account safe

 Reinvite cooloff

 If a connection invite goes 14 days without a response, Funkel withdraws it.
 After a withdrawal, the same lead is locked out of new invites for 21 days.
 LinkedIn will flag accounts that re-invite the same person back-to-back, so we hold the line on the cooloff even when the agent finds a new signal for the same person inside that window.
+The easiest way to lower the withdrawal rate in the first place is to write connection notes that get accepted.

 What we pause automatically